matter-labs/era-compiler-llvm/README.md

 bitcode optimizer.
 These tools are not yet officially supported for third-party front-ends.
 It also contains zkEVM modifications of the standard [LLVM regression tests](https://llvm.org/docs/TestingGuide.html#regression-tests).

-The zkEVM back-end is called `SyncVM`, and the architecture is called `syncvm`.
+The zkEVM back-end is called `EraVM`, and the architecture is called `eravm`.

 ## Building